 Statistic #1: Email Use Worldwide Will Top 3 Billion Users By 2020

-Let’s start our list of email marketing statistics starts off with a study done by Radicati Group, which predicts that the number of email users will grow beyond 3 billion people by 2020.
-In other words, a massive chunk of the world’s population (almost half of it) will be using email soon.
+Let’s start our list of email marketing statistics starting off with a study done by Radicati Group, which predicts that the number of average email users will grow beyond 3 billion people by 2021.
+In other words, a massive chunk of the world’s population (almost half of it) will be having email accounts soon.

 In fact, if you look at the current email usage, Gmail (one of the fastest-growing email apps), had more than one billion users worldwide in 2016 as reported by Statista.

 The fact is email is not going anywhere.
 We have all seen how social media can come and go.
 But email has always been here.
 It continues to grow stronger and will yield even better results in the coming year.

-Even though social media has been growing fast and sites like Facebook and Instagram are adding users by the loads, it still do not come close to the reach and might of email.
+Even though social media has been growing fast and sites like Facebook and Instagram are adding users by the loads, it still does not come close to the reach and might of email.
 Ask any experienced digital marketer and he/she will tell you that email is actually the biggest “closed” social network out there.

 Regardless of how you’re promoting your business currently, you should add email marketing to the mix because it’s a sure-shot way to connect to your target audience- whatever generation they may be (millennials, Gen Z and etc.) at no cost.
-By building a relationship with prospects and customers via email, you stand a better chance of gaining repeat business in the long run.
+By building a relationship with prospects and customers via email messaging, you stand a better chance of gaining repeat business in the long run.

 The bottom line is: email is one medium that acts like a backbone to communication that happens on the Internet.
 So when you don’t take email seriously, it’ll get difficult to build a sustainable business on the web.
 And that’s exactly what you want to avoid.

 Statistic #2: Email List Segmentation Leads to Lower Unsubscribe Rates

-When Lyris, Inc. surveyed email marketers that use list segmentation, they found that the majority of them saw an increase in open rates and even lower unsubscribe rates.
+When Lyris, Inc. surveyed email marketers that use list segmentation, they found that the majority of them saw an increase their average open rates and even lower unsubscribe rates.